balogsun/SeunB-mentoring-docs/Week6Tsk1/NetworkAdmin2.md

 # The Value of Network Administration Skills in Cloud Computing

-In the cloud computing era, network administration skills are invaluable.
-Hybrid and multi-cloud environments require traditional networking knowledge to integrate on-premises infrastructure with cloud services.
-Cloud networking concepts like VLANs, subnets, routing, and firewalls are essential.
+In today's cloud computing world, having strong network administration skills is incredibly important.
+As companies use a mix of on-premises and cloud-based systems, it's necessary to know traditional networking to effectively connect these different environments.
+Key concepts like VLANs, subnets, routing, and firewalls, which are fundamental in traditional networking, are also crucial in cloud networking.

-Network security skills apply directly to cloud security measures.
-Understanding containerization, microservices, and Infrastructure as Code (IaC) is crucial.
-Network troubleshooting, edge computing, compliance, cost optimization, and cloud-native networking all benefit from a strong foundation in traditional networking principles.
+Skills in network security are directly relevant to securing cloud environments.
+Additionally, understanding modern technologies like containerization, microservices, and Infrastructure as Code (IaC) is essential.
+Whether you're troubleshooting network issues, working with edge computing, ensuring compliance, optimizing costs, or dealing with cloud-specific networking, a solid grounding in traditional networking principles is beneficial.

 Lets picture a scenario where an organization is opening a new branch office and needs to set up a secure network infrastructure that integrates with the main office.
 As a DevOps engineer, you're tasked with designing, implementing, and automating this setup.